 \section{Abstract}

 Humans can imagine goal states during planning and perform actions to match those goals.
 In this work, we propose $\ours$, a novel multi-task key-frame policy network for solving high-precision pick and place tasks.
 Instead of learning actions directly, $\ours$ generates point clouds to imagine desired states which are then translated to actions using rigid action estimation.
 This transforms action inference into a local generative task.
 We leverage pick and place symmetries underlying the tasks in the generation process and achieve extremely high sample efficiency and generalizability to unseen configurations.
-Finally, we demonstrate state-of-the-art performance across various tasks on the RLbench benchmark compared with several strong baselines.\blfootnote{Project website: \href{https://haojhuang.github.io/imagine_page/}{https://haojhuang.github.io/imagine\_page}}
+Finally, we demonstrate state-of-the-art performance across various tasks on the RLbench benchmark compared with several strong baselines and validate our approach on a real robot.

 \keywords{Manipulation policy learning, Generative model, Geometric learning}